-At the beginning of practically any score of music you have ever looked at and will ever look at, there are numbers and symbols which clarify how to interpret the music notation on the score in front of you.
-As a music learner, you’ve become familiar with these symbols and you know that the numbers tell you how to interpret the music’s rhythms, to count and keep track of the music in time, and that if you’re playing with other performers—the numbers help you stay together!
+At the beginning of practically any score of music you have ever looked at there are numbers and symbols that clarify how to interpret the music notation in the score.
+As a music learner, you’ve become familiar with these symbols and you know that the numbers tell you how to interpret the music’s rhythms, how to count and keep track of the beat, and that if you’re playing with other performers—the numbers help you stay together!

 Yet, there are so many numbers and so many ways for these numbers to be written:

-And these are just some of the time signatures you might encounter.
-Notice also in the above image that there are time signatures in the form of letters instead of numbers, which adds even more possibilities and potential complications into the mix!
-However, these letters really just stand in for numbers with added special meanings.
+These are just some of the time signatures you might encounter.
+Notice also in the above image that there are time signatures in the form of letters instead of numbers, which adds even more possibilities and potential complications into the mix; however, these letters really just stand in for numbers with added special meanings.

 Sound in Time